ElonFreeman/c_projects/README.md

 hi,github
-this is my first formal res
+this is my first formal repositories